shinshin86/habanero-bee/README.md

 Be careful not to `push` it by mistake.
 Of course, there is nothing wrong with making that URL public (As long as you don't write any secure information on it.), and archiving the URL will disable it.

-## Roadmap

-This project is work in progress to version to 0.1.0.
-I will update the version to 0.1.0 as soon as this task is completed.

-- [x] Create a logo for this project.
-- [x] Create a unit test for a util functions.
-- [x] Create a simple document on deploying a site using Habanero Bee.
-- [x] And some minor fixes...

 ## Habanero Bee uses the power of open source